We are now looking for Co-ordinators for Summer 2019

 You’ll make a big contribution.
 First, we need to ask for a small one.

 We ask for a small contribution of £40 towards the training weekend, to cover the cost of the venue, food, which will be provided, materials and staffing.
-If you go on to successfully co-ordinate a project we will cover your travel costs, not only for the project but for the training weekend too.
+However, if you go on to successfully co-ordinate a project we will cover your travel costs, not only for the project but for the training weekend too.
 All co-ordinators join the project for free as all food and accommodation costs are covered.

 How to apply

 If you would like to know more about co-ordinating a UK project simply download and have a read through our Co-ordinator Booklet.